 Chalice Gold Mines share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Chalice Gold Mines's is -0.8107.
-This would suggest that Chalice Gold Mines's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Chalice Gold Mines has bucked the trend.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Chalice Gold Mines's is 0.35.
+This would suggest that Chalice Gold Mines's shares are less volatile than average (for this exchange).

 Chalice Gold Mines overview